Sleep Policy

 Safe Sleeping - Clothes

-Children are checked that they are wearing suitable clothes for sleeping in.
-Any item of clothing deemed unsuitable, is removed i.e. hooded tops, dribble bids, tight shirt collars.
+Children are checked that they are wearing suitable clothes for the day and for sleeping in.
+Any item of clothing deemed unsuitable, is removed i.e. hooded tops, dribble bids, tight shirt collars, loose items, dresses.
+We do not change children into pyjamas.

-Children will be dressed appropriately for the room temperature, avoiding excessive layers to prevent overheating.
+Children must be dressed appropriately for the room temperature, avoiding excessive layers to prevent overheating.
 Staff will advise parents if a child's sleepwear is deemed unsuitable.

 Safe Sleeping - Mats and Blankets

-• Blankets are provided which will be securely tucked in no higher than the child's chest.
+• Parents should provide a blanket which will be securely tucked in no higher than the child's chest or a sleeping bag (appropriate TOG for the season).

 • No duvets, quilts, pillows, cot bumpers (padded or breathable) will be used.